-If landing on grass, it is best to hold full up elevator after touchdown and when taxiing to prevent nosing over.
+When landing on grass or rough surfaces, hold full up elevator after touchdown and during taxiing to prevent nosing over.
+Do not taxi too quickly as the aircraft can become airborne again at a very low airspeed.

-Once on the ground, avoid sharp turns until the plane has slowed enough to prevent scraping the wingtips.
+Once on the ground, avoid sharp turns until the plane has slowed enough to prevent tipping and scraping the wingtips.
+The aircraft is equipped with wingtip skids to reduce damage from the wingtip scraping on the ground.